Gerodote/CHI-academy_cpp/lab5/README.md

 **A:** : run following:

-`cmake -S. -Bbuild`  ( yes, it will download boost::log through CPM )
+`cmake -S. -Bbuild`  ( yes, it will download boost::log through CPM, it can take 10 minutes. )

 `cmake --build ./build`